 Let’s sum up

-- Transparency and clarity increases customer trust, and decrease their frustration after the announcement of a price change.
+- Transparency and clarity increase customer trust and decrease their frustration after the announcement of a price change.

 - Provide clients with a range of alternatives, so that they can make a decision based on their current needs or budget.